shuenj/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* A head nurse of a hospital
+* a head nurse of a hospital
-* prefer desktop apps over other types
-* can type fast
+* has a need to track significant number of contacts
+* has a need to quickly identify relevant individuals from the vast pool of contacts
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
+* can type fast

+**Value proposition**:

-**Value proposition**: Provide categories for different healthcare roles, healthcare-specific information within each contact, capacity to track duty days and shifts for staff members, an emergency contacts section that updates based on who is on duty, robust search and filter capabilities to quickly find staff members based on criteria such as department, specialisation
+Provide categories for different healthcare roles, healthcare-specific information within each contact, capacity to track duty days and shifts for staff members, an emergency contacts section that updates based on who is on duty, robust search and filter capabilities to quickly find staff members based on criteria such as department, specialisation

 ### User stories